 - Drain on paper towel-lined plate

 Note: Fish out crumb and debris to keep your oil clean.
-Make sure you have enough space between each piece.
+Make sure you have enough space between pieces.